fouadM200/SOEN357-Final-Project-Group-1-Section-V-VA/README.md

 ## 1. Create the required `.env` files
 Before running the project, create all the necessary `.env` files.

-Please refer to the final report document and use the environment variable values provided in the "Important links - Github respository" section
+Please refer to the final report document and use the environment variable values provided in the "Important links - Github respository" section.

+Once done, return to README.md file and continue to follow the remaining steps to run the app.

 ## 2. Install dependencies
 Open a terminal and run: